Kitchen Flooring Cost

 Polished Concrete

-Polished concrete is becoming a popular choice with householders who have underfloor heating because it works very well with polished concrete.
+Polished concrete is becoming a popular choice with householders who have underfloor heating because they work very well together.
 This type of flooring is around the same price as a wood floor, and they are just as durable.

 Polished concrete is normally priced between £80 and £450 per m2.
 It will be more expensive if a machine is used to level the concrete.